Igglybuff/awesome-piracy/readme.md

 ### Seedboxes
 - [/r/seedboxes](https://www.reddit.com/r/seedboxes) A place to discuss seedboxes and everything related to them.
 - [Seedr](https://www.seedr.cc/) Essentially a seedbox you can paste torrents into which returns a streamable direct link
+- [ZXCFiles](http://www.zxcfiles.net) A similar service that allows you to paste magnet links or upload torrent files and get a DDL.
+First 20GB is free.

 #### Seedbox Hosting Providers
 - [Kimsufi](https://www.kimsufi.com/uk/) Affordable dedicated servers